kimbring2/al5d_tower_game/README.md

 # Work Plan
 1. Making a basic RL environment where state, action, reward, done is existed for training
-2. Implementing Model-Based RL algorithm for rolling a dice without virtual simulation
+2. Implementing Model-Based RL algorithm for grasping a block without virtual simulation